Economic impact of the COVID-19 pandemic: Europe

 Eastern Europe (together with Central Asia) saw a dramatic drop in economic activity as a result of COVID-19.
 GDP in the region fell by 4% on average in 2020, with businesses in contact-intensive service industries being particularly adversely impacted.
 However, the level of governmental support was vast, with fiscal measures totaling about 6% of GDP.
 The majority of businesses suffered losses in 2020 and/or 2021, with 13% still predicting that they won't be able to recover from the pandemic-era loss of business until 2022.

 When compared to the final quarter of 2019, investment levels in several nations decreased or were flat in the second quarter of 2022.
 Denmark, Italy, Ireland, and Sweden are exceptions, with investment levels increasing by more than 10%.
 Other nations had drops in investment of up to 13%, such as Slovakia and Bulgaria.
 By mid-2022, Bulgaria and Slovakia had recovered the least from the pandemic, while Slovenia, Lithuania, and Estonia had recovered the most.

+The proportion of EU enterprises that have invested in 2023 has returned to pre-pandemic levels (85%), and investment per employee is even higher.
+Government assistance has also decreased, with 16% of European firms making use of government grants to finance investment.
+Only 21% of firms (that took part in a survey conducted in the EU) received grants the previous year.

+During the COVID-19 pandemic, there was less extensive help provided to mid-caps than to SMEs and large enterprises.
+In response to COVID-19, 51% of major mid-caps in the European Union obtained financial assistance, compared to 60% for SMEs, small mid-caps, and 56% for the largest enterprises.

+Among firms that received at least one type of support during the COVID-19 pandemic, only about 13% of large and small mid-caps reported receiving government support in response to COVID-19, compared to nearly 20% in SMEs and 15% in large firms.
+In 2022, mid-caps were less likely to get government funding for COVID-19 compared to SMEs and XL businesses.
+On average, 67% of small mid-caps and 63% of big mid-caps cited trade barriers connected to the Russian invasion of Ukraine, with 54% of small and 54% of large mid-caps suffering obstacles caused by both COVID-19 and the Russian invasion.

+Mid-caps are nearly twice as likely as SMEs to boost investment post-pandemic, but at a lower rate than large enterprises.
+Firms anticipating a rise in investment minus those expecting a decline post-pandemic have a net balance of 20% for small mid-caps and 26% for big mid-caps, while SMEs report just 10%.

+As of 2023, real investment is up 5% from before the COVID-19 crisis.
+It was down 11% at the same time after the 2008 financial crisis.